-For more detailed information about the Motoko programming language itself, including syntactical conventions and supported features, see the Language Reference Guide.
+For more detailed information about the Motoko programming language itself, including syntactical conventions and supported features, see the Motoko Programming Language Guide.

 The following diagram provides a simplified drill-down view of the development environment as part of the Internet Computer ecosystem.

-WebAssembly is a low-level computer instruction format that provides a common execution platform.
-Because WebAssembly defines a portable, open-standard, binary format that abstracts cleanly over most modern computer hardware, it is broadly supported for programs that run on the internet and a natural fit for deploying applications that are intended to run on the Internet Computer platform.
+When you compile Motoko code, the result is a WebAssembly module.
+WebAssembly is a low-level computer instruction format that is portable and abstracts program execution cleanly over most modern computer hardware.
+It is broadly supported for programs that run on the internet and a natural fit for deploying applications that are intended to run on the Internet Computer platform.

 This guide provides an introduction to the basic features of the Motoko programming language in the context of writing programs using the SDK.
-For more detailed information about the Motoko programming language itself, see the Language Reference Guide.
+For more detailed information about the Motoko programming language itself, see the Motoko Programming Language Guide.